This step will help you to:

 Funders and Funded Relationships Case Study: Doing something different to feedback to our funders (Lightburn Elderly Association Project)

 Shows funders how being flexible with reporting requirements can help funded organisations tell their story.

-This guide helps you think about how to turn your evaluation information into a report for funders and others.
+This guide helps organisations think about how to turn their evaluation information in to a report for funders and others.

 ESS Support Guide 3a – Analysing information for evaluation

-This guide covers how you can analyse and make sense of the information you have gathered through evaluation so that you can write reports.
+This guide covers how organisations can analyse and make sense of the information they have gathered through evaluation so they can write reports.

 New principles for grant reporting (December 2018)